Dejac01/Game-Project/README.md

 This Car Card Matching Game is a simple card game where players need to match pairs by clicking on and flipping over 2 cards at a time.
 In this repo, I utilized Html, CSS, and JavaScript.
 The main functions of focus within Javascript are as follows:
-Utilizing for loops
+Utilizing for loops,
-addEventListener
+addEventListener,
-set and getAttribute
+set and getAttribute,
-document.querySelector
+document.querySelector,
-createElement
+createElement,

 Instructions for the game utilizing the alert function to begin
 INSTRUCTIONS:
 Player one starts by flipping over one card before deciding to flip over another